-For example, if a brand needs 20 videos for a campaign, they might pay $1,980.
-As competitive timelines stretch, the urgency of campaigns can exacerbate these costs, potentially impacting your overall ROAS.
+For example, if a brand needs 20 videos for a campaign, they might pay $1,

 This approach also allows brands to proactively build relationships with creators who are genuinely interested in their products, fostering authentic and engaging content.
 Direct hiring can reduce costs in the long run and provide more control over creative outputs, ultimately improving content quality.